yaooqinn/spark-authorizer/docs/building-spark-authorizer.md

 So, I suggest you build this library using same Maven / Java / Scala.

-## Building agaist different version of Apache Spark
+## Building against different version of Apache Spark

-By default, spark authorizer is build agaist spark 2.1.x, which may be incampitable with other spark main branches.
+By default, spark authorizer is build against spark 2.2.2, which may be incompatible with other spark main branches.

 ```bash
 # build for spark 2.2.x